venkys-io/Code-Blogs/Trees/Easy/zig zag conversion.md

 10. **main Function:**

     The main function demonstrates the usage of the convert function with an example input string "PAYPALISHIRING" and the number of rows set to 4.

+    **Test Case 1: Null String**

+    - Input:

+    Enter the string:
+    Enter the number of rows: 3

+    Explanation: In this case, an empty string is provided.
+The output should also be an empty string.

+    **Test Case 2: True Zigzag Conversion**

+    - Input:

+    Enter the string: ZIGZAGCONVERSION
+    Enter the number of rows: 4

+    Explanation: The input string "ZIGZAGCONVERSION" is converted into a zigzag pattern with 4 rows.
+The expected output should be "ZIGCROGNAGZOVIN".

+    **Test Case 3: False Zigzag Conversion**

+    - Input:

+    Enter the string: HELLO
+    Enter the number of rows: 2

+    Explanation: The input string "HELLO" cannot form a zigzag pattern with only 2 rows.
+The output should be the same as the input string.

     ## Time-Complexity